-Formal release
+11.5 Formal release

-Release subject to a formal access application - in some circumstances and to protect the privacy, safety and financial and business information of everyone who interacts or does business with CN, a GIPA-Access Application (Formal request)

-A formal application will need to be lodged to seek access to information held by CN (usually where the information contains a third-party's information).
+Release subject to a formal access application - in some circumstances and to protect the privacy, safety and financial and business information of everyone who interacts or does business with CN, a GIPA-Access Application (Formal request) will need to be lodged to seek access to information held by CN (usually where the information contains a third-party's information).

 An application fee of \$30 and a further hourly processing fee may apply to cover administrative costs (please see our fees and charges.- 50% discount on the processing fee may be available).
 CN will release information unless there is an overriding public interest against disclosure.

-Disclosure Log
+11.6 Disclosure Log

-Our Disclosure Log 6 gives details about information that has already been released in response to a formal access application that may be of interest to other members of the public, and may save you time in your request.
+Our Disclosure Log gives details about information that has already been released in response to a formal access application that may be of interest to other members of the public.

-13 What is open data?
+12 What is open data?